BenjaminHoegh/ParsedownExtended/.github/CONTRIBUTING.md

 - `Ready for review` - Issues that require further conversation to figure out how to proceed or what action steps are needed
 - `Released` -  An issue where a new functionality or a bug is finished and has been released.
 - `Under consideration` - Issues where action can be taken, but has not yet.
-- `docs` - Issues for improving or updating our documentation.
+- `Docs` - Issues for improving or updating our documentation.
 - `Won't fix` - Issues where no actions are needed or possible.
 The issue is either fixed, addressed better by other
-- `examples` - Issues involving the example templates included in our docs.
+- `Examples` - Issues involving the example templates included in our docs.

 For a complete look at our labels, see the [project labels page](https://github.com/BenjaminHoegh/ParsedownExtended/labels).